nf-core/ampliseq/docs/usage.md

 --input 'path/to/samplesheet.tsv'
 ```

-For example, the samplesheet may contain:
+For example, the tab-separated samplesheet may contain:

 | sampleID | forwardReads              | reverseReads              | run |
 | -------- | ------------------------- | ------------------------- | --- |